|"Role Accounts" & "Feedback Loops"

 Dynamic IP ranges--dialup, cable, and DSL--are a huge source of spam.
 The users of those ranges are most vulnerable to attacks by viruses and Trojan Horse proxy software installed by virus infections which turn their computers into botnet zombie spam spewers.
 Dynamic IP users on your network should send their mail out through your network's outbound customer servers, or through other dedicated outbound "smarthosts" accessible via SMTP AUTH (authenticated) on port 587:

 The best way to stop the massive amounts of dynamic IP spam is for your network to filter port 25 on dynamic ranges, only allowing port 25 access to your smarthosts (or not even that, if your smarthosts use AUTH).
-The Messaging Anti-Abuse Working Group (MAAWG) has its recommendations on port 25 blocking here.
-If you run a NAT gateway, see http://cbl.abuseat.org/nat.html
+The Messaging Malware Mobile Anti-Abuse Working Group (M3AAWG) has its recommendations on port 25 blocking here.
+If you run a NAT gateway, see http://www.abuseat.org/nat.html

 But even if you cannot block port 25, most other networks would rather not accept any mail from dynamic ranges.
 To assist them with that, it is polite for your network to list your dynamic, end-user, IP ranges in the Spamhaus PBL.